 The best way to find homes is to trundle around a neighborhood, look for vacant houses, and then send the owners a letter, asking if they’re willing to sell.
 You can find properties for sale at auctions, on home-searching sites like Zillow and Realtor.com, or by driving around your chosen neighborhood and scouting out For Sale signs.
 It’s best to have a licensed inspector check a potential home for structural problems and deficiencies before you close.

 Step 5: Buy, rehab, market, and flip

 Once you’ve found a potential house to flip, use the “70% Rule” to determine if it’s a worthwhile proposition.
 The 70% rule states that an investor should pay no more than 70% of the ARV (after-repair value) of a property minus the repairs needed.
 If you follow this rule and all works out, you’ll walk away with a sizable profit.

-As soon as your purchase is finalized, the clock starts ticking.
+As soon as you finalize your purchase, the clock starts ticking.
 Every day you own the home is another day you need to pay the mortgage.
-If your doing the rehab yourself, get ready to start as soon as you close.
+If you are doing the rehab yourself, get ready to start as soon as you close.
 Otherwise, have your team of professionals prepared to begin their work as soon as the home is yours.
-Depending on the condition of the home, this can take anywhere from several weeks to several months.
+Depending on the condition of the house, this can take anywhere from several weeks to several months.
 During this time, be sure to check periodically that all renovations are up to code.